RyanT5/yl-training/content/post/module-F.md

 ## Further information

-There are some very useful resources to help ensure a scouting programme is inclusive for all.
+There are some very useful resources to help ensure a Scouting programme is inclusive for all.
 These include:

 - Deaf Friendly Scouting resource
 - A Million Hand’s resources: Mind, Leonard Cheshire, Guide Dogs